Educational Programs at the Center for Architecture

 Interns should be aware that as of April 3, 2012 NCARB will implement the final phase of IDP 2.0.
 Become familiar with the IDP 2.0 changes and how it may affect your progress by referring to the 2.0 Rollover Calculator and other NCARB Resources.

-The National AIA web site has extensive information and links for those who are working toward licensure.
+The NAIA National website has extensive information and links for those who are working toward licensure.